CLowcay/hgbc/README.md

 # Debugger

 To debug a ROM file, launch H-GBC with the `--debug` flag.
 Then open a web browser at `localhost:8080`.
-The port number can be set by a command line option (`--debug-port`) or in `~/.hgbc/config.toml`.
+The port number can be changed by a command line option (`--debug-port`) or in `~/.hgbc/config.toml`.